dawnl3ss/CPTS-Notes/Intro to Active Directory/AD Structure.md

 <img src="https://academy.hackthebox.com/storage/modules/74/ad_forests.png">

-Forests can have `trust relationship` between them which basically allow a user in the A-forest to access to data stored in B-forest.
+Forests can have `trust relationships` between them which basically allows a user in the A-forest to access to data stored in B-forest.

 <img src="https://academy.hackthebox.com/storage/modules/74/ilflog2.png">